 • Tuition fees for private tutoring or umbrella programs

-For detailed information on funding options, explore TakeEasily’s Homeschool Guide or Legal Awareness.
+For detailed info on funding options, explore TakeEasily’s Homeschool Guide or Legal Awareness.

 Step 6: Structuring Your Homeschool Day

 Creating a daily schedule is one of the benefits of homeschooling.
-Unlike rigid public school hours, you can design a flexible routine that prioritizes both academics and extracurricular activities.
+Unlike rigid public school hours, you can design a flexible routine.
 A sample schedule might include:

 • Morning Session: Core subjects like math and language arts.